 Digging around the internet, none of the other FODMAP-friendly leek and potato soups are green.
-I don’t know if I’m going mad or if I’m using far more greens than other recipes.
-Either way, I have decided flavour is more important than traditional aesthetics for this soup.
-If you have kids who don’t like green: sorry.
+I don’t know if I’m using far more greens than other recipes.
+I have decided flavour is more important than traditional aesthetics for this soup.
+If you have kids who don’t like green: sorry!

-As we’ve discussed, this soup uses leek greens as opposed to leek whites to keep the FODMAPs away.
+As we’ve discussed, this soup uses leek greens as opposed to leek whites to keep the FODMAP content down.
 It also uses a bunch of spring onion greens to really ramp (very niche food pun) up the onion flavour.

 It is hugely important to thoroughly wash leek greens before use.
 They collect a lot of dirt, so you really need to break apart each piece individually and give it a good rinse.
 Nothing worse than biting a piece of dirt, quite frankly.